 Lightweight construction plays a key role in our development activities.
 Compared to conventional energy carriers, the range of pure electric vehicles is limited and the weight is high due to the insufficient power density of the battery.
 The provision of solutions and concepts for reducing weight is therefore crucial for competition in the supplier industry.
 In this area, the developments of components which are strengthened using natural fibers or carbon fibers is worthy of mention.
 The challenges in this context are related to new processing methods or in the combination of processing methods.
 We achieved a great success in combining processes for processing semi-finished goods that have been reinforced using natural fibers.
-After implementing the large-scale production of matrices for interior door panels, this technology will be built into a fully electric sports car of one our long-standing customers this year.
+After implementing the large-scale production of matrices for interior door panels, this technology will be built into a fully electric sports car of one our longstanding customers this year.
 In this way, the grammage of the supporting matrix was reduced further.
-Our customers not only demand solutions for reducing weight, but also for decreasing the costs for parts due to the high costs for batteryelectric drive.
-We successfully used recycled carbon fibers for the instrument panel in the cockpit of the new Porsche 911.
-Using the carbon fibers leads to a significant weight reduction of 35%.
+Our customers not only demand solutions for reducing weight, but also for decreasing the costs for parts due to the high costs for battery electric drive.
+We successfully used recycled carbon fibers for the center console carrier of the Porsche Taycan and for the instrument panel in the cockpit of the new Porsche 911.
+Using the carbon fibers leads to a significant weight reduction.
 In addition, the costs were significantly reduced because the use of carbon fiber reinforced plastic replaced the need for magnesium die casting used in the past.